FALL FOLIAGE IN WEST VIRGINIA AND NEW RIVER GORGE NATIONAL PARK

 We had to agree that it truly was beautiful.
 We also took the path down to the creek and let the boys skip some rocks here.

 An interesting fact - West Virginia Tourism has pinpointed some of the most famous and Instagrammable locations around West Virginia and paired them with handmade wooden Almost Heaven swings.
 There are currently 14 swings around West Virginia and one of them was here at Grist Mill.
-The idea is that you take the picture which you then post on social media with a West Virginia hashtag to, hopefully, draw tourists.
+The idea is that you take a picture which you then post on social media with a West Virginia hashtag to, hopefully, draw tourists.

 After we had absorbed all the views at Babcock State Park, we were finally ready to head on to New River Gorge National Park.
 It is the newest of all 63 US national parks and got the national park designation only in 2020.